-Join Melbourne journalist Isabelle Oderberg as she speaks with Noongar writer Claire G. Coleman and writer, Black American and Orthodox Rabbi Shais Rishon as they journey through the variegated terrain of identity and belonging.
-Exploring experiences of connection and community alongside those of disconnection and divide, Oderberg will uncover Coleman and Rishon’s realities, fears and…
+Melbourne journalist Isabelle Oderberg was joined by Noongar writer Claire G. Coleman and writer, Black American and Orthodox Rabbi Shais Rishon as they journeyed through the variegated terrain of identity and belonging.
+Exploring experiences of connection and community alongside those of disconnection and divide, Oderberg uncovered Coleman and Rishon’s realities, fears and hopes through the…

 Why Do We Harm Each Other?